 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

-Our Designated Senior Lead in Child Protection (DSL) is Mrs D Gallagher (Headteacher).
-Our Deputy DSLs are Mrs Woosey and Mrs Costello.
+Our Designated Senior Lead in Child Protection (DSL) is Mrs C McKinnon (Headteacher).
+Our Deputy DSLs are Mrs Woosey and Mrs Clemo.

 Preventing Radicalisation in school

-Building resilience in our young people and the promotion of fundamental British values is at the heart of preventing radicalisation.
+Building resilience in our young people and the promotion of British values is at the heart of preventing radicalisation.
 We do this by providing a safe place in which children can discuss issues, and we aim to give them the knowledge and confidence to challenge extremist beliefs and ideologies.
+(Click here to see British Value Policy)

-In terms of training, staff have received training to familiarise them with the Prevent Duty and we await delivery of WRAP training for our staff.
-(Workshop to Raise Awareness of Prevent).
+In terms of training, staff do annual Prevent training to familiarise them with the Prevent Duty.
 In terms of internet safety, we ensure suitable filters are in place to keep children away from extremist materials, in keeping with Lancashire guidelines.

 We recognise that we play a vital role in keeping children safe from harm, including from the risks of extremism and radicalisation, and in promoting the welfare of children in our care.